How Much Do Authorized User Tradelines Really Cost?

 If you've been thinking about buying tradelines to increase your credit score, you've probably been researching various suppliers and companies to see what they're offering and how much authorized user tradelines really cost.
 This can be a daunting task since there are many ways and places to buy tradelines, and each line itself has its own characteristics.

-To provide a basic idea of the price, you can expect to pay anywhere from $150 to $1000 to purchase a tradeline.
+To provide a basic idea of the price, you can expect to pay anywhere from $150 to $1000 or more to purchase a tradeline.
 You may find cheaper options and you may find more expensive options, but this provides you with an idea of just how widely they range.

 The price to buy a tradeline is going to depend on five factors: